 Multiage Differentiated Curriculum Kit

-The Multiage Differentiated Curriculum Kit for Grades 1-3 provides students with exciting and interesting activities and lessons about topics such as cycles and patterns, discoveries, cultural diversity, and the concepts of symbols and gifts.
+The Multiage Differentiated Curriculum Kit for Grades 4-6 provides students with exciting and interesting activities about topics such as nutrition, government, math, explorations, debate questioning, and critical thinking.

-The books in this series of Multiage Differentiated Curriculum for Grades 1-3 include Cycles, Discoveries, Faces, Gifts, and Symbols.
+The books in this series of Multiage Differentiated Curriculum Units for Grades 4-6 include Balances, Choices, Explorations, Questions, and Viewpoints.
 Each book contains detailed lesson plans, reproducible activity sheets, and assessment tools.

 Teachers and students alike will enjoy this kit of exciting multiage curriculum.
 Not only will these books save teachers time and ease their minds by meeting and exceeding national gifted education standards, they will challenge and expand students' minds with enjoyable hands-on activities.

-Angie Harrelson is coauthor of Ph.D.: Doctor of Sciences, Thinking Outside the Bean: All You Ever Wanted to Know About Mexican Jumping Beans and More, and several titles in Prufrock Press' Differentiated Curriculum and Multiage Curriculum series.
+Sarah Wolfinsohn is coauthor of Thinking Outside the Bean: All You Ever Wanted to Know About Mexican Jumping Beans and More and several titles in Prufrock Press's Differentiated Curriculum and Multiage Curriculum series.